Strong Secrecy from Channel Resolvability: Secrecy from Channel Resolvability over Noisy Channels

 \begin{definition} A rate pair $(R_0,R_1)$ is achievable for secrecy metric $\metric{i}$ with capacity-based wiretap codes if there exists a sequence of $(2^{nR_0},2^{nR_1},n)$ capacity-based wiretap codes $\{\calC_n\}_{n\geq 1}$ such that

-\end{definition} The constraint $\lim_{n\rightarrow\infty}\perr^*(\calC_n)=0$ ensures that, given knowledge of $\bar\rvZ^n$ and $\rvM_1$, the eavesdropper could reliably decode the auxiliary message $\rvM'_1$.
+\end{definition} The constraint $\lim_{n\rightarrow\infty}\perr^*(\calC_n)=0$ ensures that, given knowledge of $\bar{\mathbf{Z}}$ and $\rvM_1$, the eavesdropper could reliably decode the auxiliary message $\rvM'$.
 Nevertheless, since the eavesdropper does not have access to the message $\rvM_1$, this property is solely used to impose structure on the code.
-The denomination ``capacity-based code'' is used because the set of codewords associated to a known pair of messages $(\rvM_0,\rvM_1)$, which can be thought of as a sub-code of rate $R'_1=C_e-\epsilon_n$, stems from a sequence of capacity-achieving codes for the eavesdropper's channel.
-This property, which is formalized in~\cite[Theorem 1]{Thangaraj2007}, is implicitly used in most works that show the existence of wiretap codes achieving secrecy rates for metric $\metric{4}$. \begin{remark} Since $\perr(\calC_n)$ only depends on the marginals $\{W_{\rvY^n|\rvX^n}\}_{n\geq 1}$ and $\metric{i}(\calC_n)$ only depends on the marginals $\{W_{\rvZ^n|\rvX^n}\}_{n\geq 1}$, the performance of a wiretap code only depends on the marginals; however, this property is lost with capacity-based wiretap codes because $\perr^*(\calC_n)$ depends on $\{W_{\rvY^n\rvZ^n|\rvX^n}\}_{n\geq 1}$. \end{remark}
+However, note that this also imposes $\lim_{n\rightarrow\infty} \epsilon_n \sqrt{n}=\infty$~\cite[Theorem 49]{Polyanskiy2010}.
+The denomination ``capacity-based code'' is used because the set of codewords associated to a known pair of messages $(\rvM_0,\rvM_1)$ forms a sub-code of rate $R'_n=C_e-\epsilon_n$, which stems from a sequence of capacity-achieving codes for Eve's channel.

-\begin{remark} Csisz\'ar and K\"orner~\cite{Csiszar1978} analyze the fundamental limits of secure communication more precisely by studying the rate-equivocation region $(R_0,R_1,R_e)$, where $R_e\leq R_1$ represents the equivocation-rate $\frac{1}{n}\avgH{\rvM_1|\bar\rvZ^n}$ of the eavesdropper about the individual message.
-Unlike the rates $R_0$ and $R_1$, the notion of equivocation depends on the secrecy metric considered; therefore, we restrict ourselves to the special case of full secrecy rates $R_1=R_e$, for which we can leverage the result of Proposition~\ref{lm:ordering_metrics}. \end{remark}

-In the absence of a common message $(R_0=0)$, a broadcast channel with confidential messages is concisely called a wiretap channel, and a $(1,2^{nR_1},n)$ code is simply denoted as a $(2^{nR_1},n)$ code.